Notepad-Sharp/NPSharp/extensions/notebook-renderers/README.md

 ## Features

-This extension provides the following notebook renderers for Notepad#:
+This extension provides the following notebook renderers for VS Code:

 - Image renderer for png, jpeg and gif